“The darker aspects of Parkinson’s are rarely discussed”

 Tell us about the video series ‘The dark side of Parkinson’s’.

 Jon Stamford: ‘The dark side of Parkinson’s’ is a small series of five films addressing the aspects of Parkinson’s disease that are rarely discussed openly.
-They are open, ruthlessly honest and gritty – quite unlike anything currently available in the Parkinson’s communities.
+They are open, ruthlessly honest and gritty – quite unlike anything currently available in Parkinson’s communities.

 Medical presentations tend to be men in white lab coats with a set of slides.
 Patient films tend to be heartfelt but unfocused.
 In both cases, the production standards are usually limited.
 We intended in this series to give viewers factual content, delivered patient to patient.
 We wanted something that would grab viewer attention immediately, something different from what they are used to.
 Patients are tired of being lectured to – we wanted to engage with them.